zzt93/syncer/README.md

 ---

-If you are changing the `id` of event, it always means you are doing joining like I do, which is no way to make consistency promise because Syncer can only provide 'at least once' semantic
+If you are changing the `id` of event, it always means you are doing joining like I do, which
+ - may fail consistency promise because the order between events may not scheduled as it should be;
+ - may cause dup item because Syncer only make sure `exactly once semantic`;

 ### Updated Asynchronously
 The business database query request is delayed as little as possible.